mickfuzz/phd4/_posts/2021-12-19-3M-framework.md

 **Asset Creation vs Hands-on Coding**

-With both Scratch and Phaser/Glitch there was a clear tension between time spent creating graphical and sounds assets verses time working on code related to game play and mechanics.
-Scratch has extensive built in tools to create graphics and sound.
-With Phaser, in addition to the code playground we used a separate web tool to create art called Piskel and others to create sound effects.
-Both allow a large amount of choice and a very rich creative landscape.
-At times it felt students were stuck in asset creation.
+A tension exists between time spent creating graphical and sounds assets verses time working on code related to game play and mechanics.
+Many tools allow a large amount of choice and a very rich creative landscape.
+Students can get stuck in asset creation.

-When using the code playground, the process downloading assets files from one online space and then re-uploading to the code playground served well to build digital literacy skills.
-However the diversity of activities at times reduced group communication and peer learning surrounding the hands on coding and experimentation with game mechanics.

 The MakeCode Arcade interface, like scratch has the ability to edit sprite characters.
 Unlike Scratch it is very limited in terms of what can be created.
 To This is one way to resolve the issue of the complexity of asset creation.